MarcusRTM/IA-TRADE/README.md

 ## Dúvidas?

-Use a aba "Assistente IA" no app para tirar dúvidas ou peça ajuda aqui!
+Use a aba "Assistente IA" no app para tirar dúvidas!